jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

 ## Errors persistence

 There is also one more thing.
 Apps tend to show toast/snack bars with errors.
-It's better than none errors but toasts automatically passing away without solving an issue.
+It's better than no errors but toasts automatically pass away without solving an issue.

 Lest show this by example:
-1. you open e-mail application;
+1. you open e-mail application,
-2. there is a problem with internet so e-mails couldn't load and snack bar is displayed;
+2. there is a problem with internet so e-mails couldn't load and snack bar is displayed,
-3. but you didn't saw snack bar because you talked with friend;
+3. but you didn't saw snack bar because you talked with friend,
-4. snack bar disappear after 2 seconds;
+4. snack bar disappeared after 2 seconds,
-5. you look at your e-mail application and you see nothing and you become very angry because you think someone hacked to your e-mail account and deleted all of your emails.
+5. you look at your e-mail application and you see nothing and you become very angry because you think someone hacked to your e-mail account and deleted all of your emails,
 6. also this screenshot of the screen will be sent to the development team.

-Wouldn't be much better to show this persistent error until emails will load with success?
-It would cause such problems.
+Wouldn't it be much better to show this persistent error until emails will load with success?
+It wouldn't cause such problems.

 But snack bars aren't so wrong.
 If you pull-to-refresh your emails snack bar will be much better than persistent error.
 If refreshing will fail you can still show old emails with a small snack bar that will not cover user content.